 Reviewed by Mark Farnham

-Mark Farnham is assistant professor of church and ministry leadership at Lancaster Bible College.
+Mark Farnham (PhD, Westminster Theological Seminary) is Associate Professor and Coordinator of Pastoral and Preseminary Majors at Lancaster Bible College.

 Buy the books

 God the Reason: How Infinite Excellence Gives Unbreakable Faith